Growing beyond conventional science.

 Signs of stress

-Excessive shedding or all-over thinning hair, not just at the hairline or part.
-You also may feel stressed or anxious, have trouble sleeping or waking up, or feel tired or wired throughout the day.
+Shedding or thinning hair, not just at the hairline or part.
+You also may feel like you have trouble sleeping or waking up, or feel tired or wired throughout the day.

 How it affects your hair